sandrzejewskipl/spotify-scheduler/README.md

 `python3 main.py`

 On the first run, you will be asked for CLIENT_ID and CLIENT_SECRET from Spotify.
 Then OAuth popup should open.

+If you're running script manually on Windows and you're using cmd.exe (not Windows Terminal) remember to disable Quickedit to prevent program from freezing:
+- Right-click the title bar of the Command Prompt window.
+- Select “Properties” from the context menu.
+- In the Properties window, click on the “Options” tab.
+- Under the "Edit Options" section, uncheck the box that says "QuickEdit Mode."
+Click "OK" to save your changes.

 # Remember to turn on shuffle in your Spotify client to play different track each time.